misiektoja/spotify_monitor/docs/configuration.md

 WEBHOOK_ERROR_NOTIFICATION = True
 ```

-A `WEBHOOK_URL` left unset, or left at its `your_webhook_url` placeholder, switches webhook alerts off at startup instead of failing at the first alert. `--verbose` reports why.
+A `WEBHOOK_URL` that is unset or still at its `your_webhook_url` placeholder switches webhook alerts off at startup instead of failing at the first alert. `--verbose` reports why.

 This sends an alert when the user becomes active, becomes inactive or when monitoring has a problem.
 See [Webhook Notifications](usage.md#webhook-notifications) if you want different alerts.